checkmarx-ltd/cx-flow/docs/Tutorials.md

 * Create a new file called EmailPNEVulns.ps1 in C:\Flow with the text at the bottom of the page and replace any values surrounded in ###<\>### with your appropriate values, see [SMTP Server Prep](#smtpserverprep) steps below
 * In the same folder create a file titled application-email.yml
 * Add the text below to the application-email.yml file replacing any values enclosed in ###\<\>### with your appropriate value
 <br/> Under the Checkmarx heading, you should enter your service account's username, password, and confirm the base-url.
-Under the Github heading please enter your Github token and web-hook token if you have entered a value for the web-token different from this guide's value of 12345.
+Under the GitHub heading please enter your GitHub token and web-hook token if you have entered a value for the web-token different from this guide's value of 12345.
 Finally, enter another port if you are using a port other than 8982.
 <br/>**Note** This .yml file is for CxSAST version 8.9.
 For later versions, navigate to the 9.0 link on the side bar
 <br/>**Note** The client-secret value included here is the correct value for CxSAST and is not actually a secret value.
 It is the OIDC client secret used for API login to Checkmarx.
 ```yaml